Biomedical Science (Healthcare Science Practitioner Degree Apprenticeship)

-The BSc (Hons) Biomedical Science (pathology lab based) degree has been developed through consultation with pathology laboratory employers and is co-delivered, meeting the requirements for a Healthcare Science Practitioner (Biomedical Scientist) apprenticeship through completion of an approved Biomedical Science degree.
+The BSc (Hons) Biomedical Science (pathology lab based) degree was developed through consultation with pathology laboratory employers, and is co-delivered, meeting the requirements for a Healthcare Science Practitioner (Biomedical Scientist) apprenticeship through completion of an approved Biomedical Science degree.

-The apprenticeship route integrates traditional academic learning on a degree programme with work based learning through employment in a suitable approved pathology laboratory.
+The apprenticeship route integrates traditional academic learning on a degree programme with work-based learning through employment in an approved pathology laboratory.

-The degree apprenticeship route will allow you to work and study for your degree at the same time meaning you will have a minimum of three years work experience upon graduation.
-Your employer and/or the government will pay your tuition fees for your apprenticeship programme and you will be earning a salary at the same time.
+The degree apprenticeship route will enable you to work and study for your degree at the same time, meaning you will have a minimum of three years work experience upon graduation.
+Your employer and/or the government will pay your apprenticeship programme tuition fees, and you will be earning a salary at the same time.

 - Develop the lab skills needed to become an employable biomedical scientist or for a career in medical laboratory research

 - Learn from research-active tutors involved with science projects across molecular biology, biochemistry, microbiology, parasitology and cell biology